oracle-livelabs/oic/oic-gen3/experiential/get-started-rpa/create-robot/create-robot.md

 1. In the navigation pane, select **Projects** and then click on the project created in the previous lab.

-    The project page is displayed with **Integration** category selected.

 2. Click on the ![Select Robot category](images/projects_select-robot-category.png "") (**Robot**) icon on the left of your screen.

 3. Go to the **Robots** box and click **Add**.